-Proposed Regulations Frameworks for 2014-15 Late Hunting Seasons on Certain Migratory Game Birds
+Final Regulations Frameworks for 2014-15 Late Hunting Seasons on Certain Migratory Game Birds

-Pursuant to the Migratory Bird Treaty Act and delegated authorities, the Department of the Interior approved the following proposals for season lengths, shooting hours, bag and possession limits, and outside dates within which States may select seasons for hunting waterfowl and coots between the dates of September 1, 2014, and March 10, 2015.
+Pursuant to the Migratory Bird Treaty Act and delegated authorities, the Department of the Interior approved the following frameworks, which prescribe season lengths, shooting hours, bag and possession limits, and outside dates within which States may select seasons for hunting waterfowl and coots between the dates of September 1, 2014, and March 10, 2015.
 These frameworks are summarized below.